My Potential ADHD Risk Factors based on 2022 Published 'Genome-wide analyses of ADHD identify 27 risk loci'

 I was diagnosed as having inattentive type ADHD in my 30s.
 I believe that I have a combined type.
 I didn't get diagnosed as having ADHD in childhood because my other neurodivergent conditions were masking it.
 There was much more concern about my speech, auditory processing, and coordination problems.
 I was spanked a lot in my special education childhood years, and so that influenced me to have adequate behavior.
 Instead of running around in the classroom, I was running around in my head.
 I saved my hyperactivity for outside the classroom except for fidgeting and talking a lot in classroom.
 I see ADHD traits in my mother and they run strongly in my maternal grandfather's side of the family.
 From what my mother and paternal Aunt Carrie told me, my father had them too.

 I have done a blog post about DRD4 (Dopamine Receptor D4) which I have some variant in that include a 5 Prime Untranslated Region (5'UTR) Promoter variant that I inherited from my mother that is reported in ClinVar as Uncertain Significance for hereditary ADHD.
 DRD4 has been the top gene associated with ADHD.
 It also has been linked to novelty seeking.
-I don't have any DRD4 variants with a disease allele frequency of less than 5% which is the maximum that I use for ADHD, and so I think that my DRD4 variants are more about novelty seeking personality than ADHD.
-My DRD4 5'UTR Promoter variant has a disease allele frequency of less than 10% which is the maximum that I use for Dyslexia.
+I don't have any DRD4 variants with a condition allele frequency of less than 5% which is the maximum that I use for ADHD, and so I think that my DRD4 variants are more about novelty seeking personality than ADHD.
+My DRD4 5'UTR Promoter variant has a condition allele frequency of less than 10% which is the maximum that I use for Dyslexia.
 DRD4 has been considered to be linked to both ADHD and Dyslexia.
 It is a gene listed in GWAS about Dyslexia-ADHD co-morbidity.
 I will be posting a blog post based on that study.

 https://neurodivergence.blogspot.com/2024/01/the-drd4-dopamine-receptor-d4-gene.html